What is breast cancer?

 What is a screening mammogram?

 A screening mammogram is a low dose X-ray of a woman’s breast.
 Screening mammograms are performed on women 40 years or over with no breast symptoms, for the purpose of detecting breast cancer at an early stage before it can be felt or noticed.
-Screening mammograms can detect up to 90% of breast cancers and is the only proven means of detecting cancers at this early stage.
+Screening mammograms can detect 70-90% of breast cancers and is the only proven means of detecting cancers at this early stage.
 Generally the earlier a cancer is detected, the better the chance of successful treatment.

 How often should I have a mammogram?